cicirello/user-statistician/README.md

 * [GitHub Octicons](https://github.com/primer/octicons) for the icons in the stats image; and
 * We started with our template repository for GitHub Actions implemented in
   Python: [cicirello/python-github-action-template](https://github.com/cicirello/python-github-action-template).

+__Show Your Support__: If you find the `user-statistician` action useful, please consider starring the repository; and if you use it for your profile README, please consider either linking the image to this repository, or otherwise indicating how it was generated.

 ### Table of Contents